carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 - "What is task parallelism?"
 - "How do I use multiple threads in Python?"
 objectives:
-- Know how to rewrite a program in a vectorized form
+- "Know how to rewrite a program in a vectorized form."
 - "Understand the difference between data and task-based parallel programming."
 - "Understand the GIL"
 - "Apply `numba.jit` to lift the GIL"